gvwilson/fiction/in-heck/index.md

 Maddy released the button and jerked her chin at Bee Six Vee.
 "Go on, ask it."

-The Prosecutor looked at the mulebot.
+The Regulator looked at the mulebot.
 Bright squiggles scrolled across the screen on its front.
 Special Blazes frowned.
 "Really?"